Coronavirus: Helping you get your business up and running

 Returning to work

-There’s so much for you to remember to do when getting ready to open your doors again to your customers.
+If you have had to close your business again, when it is time to reopen your doors to customers, there are some things you will need to remember.
 Health and safety checks, risk assessments, cleaning and disinfecting, stock control and deliveries, being COVID-19 secure and returning staff who may have been furloughed.
 And that’s just a few things, so, we’ve put together some practical guidance on just a few things you need to do to get your business ‘customer ready’, including making sure your water is safe to use, checking your telephone and broadband services are ready to go so you don’t miss out on those vital calls and orders and checking your gas and electricity are working as expected.
 If you’d like to read more about our useful back to work hints and tips, simply click here.

 Thank you for your continued loyalty.
 Stay safe.